-- Not the best place to buy diamond fine jewelry
+- Not the best for diamond fine jewelry

 - Does not cover loss of stones in settings

 2. Blue Nile

 Right behind James Allen, Blue Nile is among the best places to buy in terms of online buying experience for diamonds and gemstones.

 Blue Nile offers a vast selection of everything from loose diamonds to tungsten carbide rings for men.
 They also have a wide range of diamond fine jewelry, providing a variety of engagement ring styles and settings.

 As for warranties, I have to say I'm not a huge fan of Blue Nile's.
 The jeweler has the typical manufacturer defect policy, but other than that, everything is out of pocket.

 They recommend you get your jewelry cleaned and inspected for retipping of prongs or loose stones every six months.